 [Related: Is Lavender Oil Really Estrogenic?]

 Lastly, lavender oil increases photosensitivity.
 As such, although it is already crucial to wear a broad-spectrum SPF of at least 15 every day (or higher if your dermatologist recommends), it is even more essential to do so when using products that contain lavender oil in the morning.

 Conclusions and Comments

 Due to very effective marketing, most consumers seem to believe that “all-natural” or “organic” ingredients are necessarily better for your skin, which is definitely not always the case.
 Take, for instance, the lavender oil at hand.
 If more consumers were aware that having a pre-pubertal boy use lavender-and-tea-tree oils could potentially trigger his breast development, would we still be reaching for the lavender bubble bath over, say, Mr. Bubble?
-(I personally don’t use Mr. Bubble anymore because it contains irritating sodium lauryl sulfate, but that’s another blog entry.
-Literally – click here.)
+(I personally don’t use Mr. Bubble anymore because it contains irritating sodium lauryl sulfate).

-Don’t get me wrong – there are definitely some great natural-based products out there, just like there are some great traditional ones too.
+Don’t get me wrong – there are definitely some great natural-based products out there, just like there are some great traditional ones, too.
 I think that our best bet in this world is not to get too hyped up on one trend (all-natural! only organic!) or on one alarming study.
-The best tool of all is education: Know that a natural ingredient can be as harmful or irritating as a synthetic one, and be reserved before making rash decisions about ingredients.
-As yourself some crucial questions:
+The best tool of all is education.
+Know that a natural ingredient can be as harmful or irritating as a synthetic one, and be reserved before making rash decisions about ingredients.
+Ask yourself some crucial questions:

-- Has this ingredient been demonstrated to have this effect been demonstrated in multiple studies?
+- Has this ingredient been demonstrated to have this effect in multiple studies?